-Although the lee side of the island is protected from most of the trade winds, Curacao snorkeling is all fairly exposed to the open ocean.
+Although the leeward side of the island is protected from most of the trade winds, the snorkeling is all fairly exposed to the open ocean.
 There are many small bays and coves that you snorkel from.
 These provide some additional protection from waves, but to access the better sea life at those locations you often have to swim outside the bays around the points.
-And some locations require you to swim over the reef drop off which is deep exposed ocean.
-So, just be aware that on Curacao you won't find any snorkeling spots that are fully protected behind a barrier reef.
+And some locations require you to swim over the reef drop-off which is deep exposed ocean.
+So, just be aware that on Curacao you won’t find any snorkeling spots that are fully protected behind a barrier reef.

 At most of the spots we recommend in our guide we did not encounter strong ocean currents.
-As you get close to the tips of the island you are more likely to encounter currents.
+As you get close to the tips of the island, up west at Playa Kalki and down east at Directors Bay you are more likely to encounter currents.
 Also at the spot on Klein Curacao that we recommend there are some strong currents.
 But generally speaking we encountered very few currents we needed to battle.
 The normal current moves in a WNW direction.

 The ABC islands are not in the typical hurricane belt because the storms tend to follow a path that moves away from the equator.
 They do occasionally get tropical storms though, and the season for these is June through November.